heridev/smsforall-rails-api/README.md

 ./ngrok http -subdomain=smsparatodosapi 3000
 ```

-4. Run your app.smsparatodos yarn project and specify to use the right API backend url in this case:
+4. Run your [React app frontend]() yarn project and specify to use the right API backend url in this case:
 ```
 export REACT_APP_API_URL=http://ce7849464e42.ngrok.io/
 // and
 yarn start
 ```

-5. In your Android project before generating the version and install it, make sure you have the right URL, for that
+5. In your [Android project](https://github.com/heridev/sms-mobile-hub) before generating the version and installing it, make sure you have the right URL, for that
 a.
 Open the file `grade.properties`
 b. replace the value
 ```